 Tom is a hopeless romantic who falls for Summer.
 Summer doesn’t believe in love or relationships, but the two date for over a year.
 When Summer abruptly calls off their relationship, Tom is forced to reflect on their time together and his understanding of love.

 500 Days of Summer (2009) is a thought-provoking look at what love feels like.
-You and your boyfriend can enjoy this emotional and hopeful story.
+You and your significant other can enjoy this emotional and hopeful story.
 You’ll get the opportunity to think about your journey together as you experience Tom and Summer’s story.

 Watch 500 Days of Summer together to think about what love means for both of you.